 How Long is Dog Food Good For?

-It’s important to understand the shelf life of dog food both before and after it has been opened.
-This will help you better track if your dog’s food is still good without looking for any other signs of problems.
+It’s essential to know the shelf life of dog food before and after it has been opened.
+This will help you determine if your dog’s food is still good without looking for other signs of problems.

 The 9 Things to Look For to Tell if Dry Dog Food is Bad